WebOrigami/docs/src/content/framework/intro6.md

 The `index.html` page now greets the first team member: "Hello, <strong>Alice</strong>."

 Creating HTML in JavaScript functions like `greet` is certainly a common and powerful technique, but in many cases it can be overkill.
-Often all that's needed is a way to define the boilerplate structure of the final file (content like "Hello"), leaving placeholders for the data we want to add (like a person's name).
+Often all that's needed is a way to define the boilerplate structure of the final file (content like "Hello"), leaving placeholders for the data you want to add (like a person's name).
 This leads us to a discussion of templates.

 ## Controlling what's public